Shehbaz Sharif: Prime Minister (2022–2023)

 On 10 April 2022, Sharif was nominated as a candidate for prime minister by opposition parties following the no-confidence motion against Imran Khan after the 2022 Pakistani constitutional crisis.
 He was elected prime minister on 11 April 2022.
 He took the oath of office on the same day, administered by the Chairman of the Senate, Sadiq Sanjrani, acting for President Arif Alvi, who was on medical leave after complaining of "discomfort".

+On 13 May 2022, it was reported that the Federal Investigation Agency (FIA) would not pursue the money laundering cases against Shehbaz and his son, Chief Minister of Punjab Hamza Shehbaz.
+These reports were based on a submission from FIA Special Prosecutor Sikandar Zulqarnain Saleem, who stated that the FIA's Director General, through the investigating officer, conveyed to Saleem that he should not continue to appear in this case because the defendants were about to be elected to the positions of Prime Minister and Chief Minister of Punjab.
+Additionally, Saleem wrote that "the quarters concerned are not interested in prosecuting the accused persons."
+Judge Ijaz Hassan Awan of the Special Court (Central-I) made this application part of the case file.

+This came days after the death of Dr. Rizwan, the FIA director who had led the money-laundering investigation against Shehbaz and his son, and had been placed on the no-fly list by Shahbaz's government.
+The following month, Maqsood Chaprasi, another suspect in the case who was a peon for the Sharif family, also died from cardiac arrest in Dubai before the proceedings concluded.
+Earlier investigations in 2020 by the National Accountability Bureau (NAB) had also focused on Nisar Ahmed, who NAB described as a front man for the Sharif family, and Mushtaq Cheeni, had also revealed being involved in money laundering for the Sharif family.

+On 12 October 2022, Prime Minister Sharif and his son were acquitted on all charges of corruption and money laundering by the Special Court Central in Lahore.
+After the verdict, Sharif's lawyer Amjad Pervez described the case as "totally baseless and politically motivated."
+Reacting to the verdict, former Prime Minister Imran Khan said that the acquittal covered up their theft worth billions and was a "slap in the nation's face by the judicial system".

 Domestic policy

 Sharif's main priority upon his ascension as prime minister in 2022 was to resolve the severe economic crisis that began that year, as rising fuel prices due to the Russian invasion of Ukraine, excessive borrowing, poor macroeconomic decision-making, a balance of payments crisis, among other factors had accumulated into a severe crisis that strained the nation's economy.
 Sharif also vowed to investigate Imran Khan's allegations of American intervention to instigate the latter's removal from power, vowing to step down if an "iota of evidence" was found against him.
 Sharif promised to enact electoral reforms to ensure that free and fair elections occurred.